Kontsevich's Characteristic Classes as Topological Invariants of Configuration Space Bundles: Introduction

 \subsection{Outline of the proof}

 We re-construct Kontsevich's characteristic classes in a way that all the definitions are made using only the topological bundle structure on $\ov{C}_2(\pi),\pi$ and the maps $f_\pm$, avoiding using the smooth structure in definitions.
 This will make Theorem \ref{main_thm} automatic.
-Sections 2-4 are devoted to this re-construction, which is actually just a translation of the original construction.
+Sections 2-4 are devoted to this re-construction, which is really just a translation of the original construction.
 In Section \ref{equiv_sec} we show that the new definition is equivalent to the original one.

-To make such a re-construction, the natural strategy is to translate the original construction using differential forms into the language of some topological cohomology theory -- here we use \v{C}ech cochains -- and thus avoid using the smooth structure.
+To make such a re-construction, the natural strategy is to translate the original construction using differential forms into the language of some topological cohomology theory---here we use \v{C}ech cochains---and thus avoid using the smooth structure.
 However, the cochains in all topological cohomology theories are rather cumbersome to work with, so we need to find the appropriate spaces so that we actually work with cohomology classes.
 The seemingly unmotivated definitions in Section \ref{space_sec} are for this purpose.
+This approach is very similar to the work of Kuperberg and Thurston \cite{KT} (and some later works, e.g. \cite{Koytcheff}), but with some major differences; see Remark \ref{KTK_rmk} below.

 We describe in a bit more detail how the re-construction is done below.
 First, in this paragraph, we briefly recall how the original construction roughly goes.
 Let $E\xra{\pi}B$ be a smooth $(M,\i)$-bundle with smooth, compact base $B$, and $F$ a framing on $\pi$.
-Let $\Ga$ be a trivalent graph that is closed in graph homology; denote its vertex set and edge set by $V(\Ga),E(\Ga)$, respectively.
+Let $\Ga$ be a trivalent graph that is closed in graph homology\footnote{ Throughout this paper we work with a single graph $\Ga$ instead of a formal sum of graphs, but this is just for simplicity.
+All the arguments can be modified to work if we assume $\Ga$ is a formal sum of graphs instead; see Remark \ref{graphsum_rmk}. }; denote its vertex set and edge set by $V(\Ga),E(\Ga)$, respectively.
 Denote by $\ov{C}_{V(\Ga)}(\pi)$ the Fulton-MacPherson compactification of